 2. Click Edit for the harsh driving compatible device

-4. Map the device harsh signals to the variables harsh acceleration, harsh turning, and harsh braking.
+4. Map the device harsh signals to the following variables:

-Note: it’s not required to map all harsh signals, but remember to set 0 (zero) Weight in the report parameter (shown below).
+Note: It’s not required to map all harsh signals, but remember to set 0 (zero) Weight in the report parameters as shown below.

 5. Save your changes and close the Device Mapper window.